marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 financial acknowledgement is made proactively from the manager side before "official" raise ceremonies take place.

+It might be harder to give financial recognition in start-up companies struggling for cash.
+There are other means to account for that like granting share options or title promotions.
+However, navigate the "title promotion" situation with care.
+Although such promotions are a good way to recognise the work that someone has done, eagerly promoting people who aren't ready for the role as a retention strategy can backfire.
+This is **not** true recognition.

-It is incredible that in certain places salary raises only happen once a year, and if you missed the date but got a lot of responsibility on your back, you need to perform the role for a year without financial recognition.
+It is also incredible that in certain places salary raises only happen once a year, and if you missed the date but got a lot of responsibility on your back, you need to perform the role for a year without financial recognition.

 It is very hard to be a manager in such companies as you don't have freedom to *really* manage your team.
 Having been on that type of company before (but not on the management side), it was very frustrating.
+I don't think I would ever accept a management role on these types of places as I would be setting myself up for failure.

-## You must keep an open mind about your management skills.
+## You must keep an open mind about your management skills

 > The same divisive effect occurs in connection with the so-called “leadership
 > training courses,” which are (although carried out without any such intention